 The first course of the Fashion Essentials Program (Parsons/New School/NYC) was about developing - or identifying a personal visual style.
 I love the idea of clothing as visual storytelling.
-Although I felt certain I already knew my visual style, I did my best to respond appropriately to the assignments, one of which concerned the importance of the White Dress throughout fashion history.
-The lecture was given by Patrick Michael Hughes, whose obvious depth of knowledge and love of fashion history was a joy to witness.
-He assembled an outfit of mostly white garments and discussed the story each one told.
+Although I felt I already know my visual style, I enjoyed responding to the assignments, one of which highlighted the importance of the White Dress throughout fashion history.
+The lecture was given by Patrick Michael Hughes, whose depth of knowledge and love of fashion history was a joy to experience.
+He assembled an outfit of mostly white garments and discussed them in the context of story telling.
 Our assignment was to upload a photo of ourselves wearing a white dress from our own closets, and I've posted that here.

 This long, white sequined dress, borrowed from my glamorous cousin, and worn by me at a performance at the Waterbury Palace Theater/Poli Club in Connecticut, tells the story of elegant, sparkling evenings spent in posh nightclubs with interesting people.
-It speaks of a life of affluence and luxury and all the best things in life.
+It speaks of affluence and luxury and all the best things in life. #parsonsxteenvogue